Resonance of Vector Vortex Beams in a Triangular Optical Cavity: Optical Cavities and First-order Vector Vortex Beams

-Take $z$ as the coordinate along the optical path inside the cavity and $x$ as the transverse coordinate whose axis is parallel to the optical table.
+Take $z$ as the coordinate along the optical path inside the cavity and $x$ as the transverse coordinate whose axis is parallel to the incidence plane.
+A reflection causes the $z$ axis to invert its orientation (see Fig. \ref{fig:symmetry}a).
+So, if the beam's coordinate system is to keep its handedness, the $x$ axis must also change orientation.
 In this scenario, a reflection can be computed as a sign change in the horizontal coordinate and on the horizontal unit vector: $x \rightarrow -x$, $\hat{x} \rightarrow -\hat{x}$ \cite {Sasada2003}.
 The result is that a single reflection on a mirror leaves the $HG_{01}$ mode unchanged, while the $HG_{10}$ mode (the one with horizontally placed lobes) gets a minus sign, which is equivalent to a $\pi$ phase.
 This happens because the electric field of the $HG_{10}$ mode is an odd function on the variable $x$: the mode is antisymmetric.
 Therefore, in a triangular cavity, the three mirrors add no extra phase to $HG_{01}$ and a $\pi$ phase (=$3\pi \mod 2\pi$) to $HG_{10}$.
-In conclusion, the resonance lengths for these modes should be separated by exactly half a wavelength.
+When one solves the resonance condition $\Delta\phi_\text{cav}=2\pi$ using equation (\ref{eq:roundtrip-phase}) to find the resonance lengths, a $\pi$ shift in $\Delta\phi_\text{M}$ corresponds to a $\lambda/2$ shift in $L$.
+In conclusion, the resonance lengths for $HG_{01}$ and $HG_{10}$ should be separated by exactly half a wavelength.

 When referring to paraxial beams, spatially homogeneous polarization is generally implicit.
 In this work, however, we are interested in the first-order Vector Vortex Beams, modes with inhomogeneous polarization profiles which are generated by linear superpositions of first-order Hermite-Gauss modes with orthogonal linear polarizations \cite{zhan2009}.
 Figure \ref{fig:symmetry}a illustrates this concept with the two cases we address throughout this paper: the radially polarized beam and the azimuthally polarized beam.